Investors

 Main Country of Operation

-Fonix Mobile plc is incorporated in England (Registration Number 05836806) which is its main country of operation.
+Fonix PLC is incorporated in England (Registration Number 05836806) which is its main country of operation.

 Names of the Directors and Biographical Details